 William is the Co-Head of the Litigation & Dispute Resolution Department.
 His areas of practice encompass international arbitration, banking litigation, corporate insolvency and restructuring as well as corporate litigation.

-William has substantial experience in banking litigation, financial and securities-related disputes, and regularly represents banks and financial institutions in disputes involving structured products, margin trading, valuations, guarantees and enforcement of security.
-He is also actively involved in representing clients in shareholder and directors’ disputes, as well as joint venture disputes.
+William has substantial experience in banking litigation, financial and securities-related disputes, and regularly acts in disputes involving structured products, margin trading, valuations, guarantees and enforcement of security.
+He is also actively involved in representing clients in corporate disputes, such as shareholder and directors’ disputes as well as joint venture disputes.